Q. What kinds of activities do Hutton Scholars participate in?

 Q. If I was a student in last year’s Hutton Program, am I guaranteed to get into the program this year?

 A. No. Students who have participated in the Hutton Program before are no longer eligible to apply.

 Q. Do mentors have to fill out a time sheet for the student?

 A. Yes.
 The mentor has to sign and approve a completed time sheet for the student.
 Mentors also have to submit two brief monthly check-in reports on the student’s conduct and participation and one final report detailing the summer’s experience.
 Guidelines for the check-in reports and the final report will be provided.
 The Hutton Coordinator will remind mentors via email of all report deadlines, and reports can be sent over email.

 Q. When can I expect to receive my check?

 A. Students must agree to complete the 8-week internship to be eligible to receive the scholarship funds.
-Rather than providing the students with the $4,000 at the end of the summer, each student’s scholarship will be divided into five equal installments of $800 every two weeks.
+Rather than providing the students with the $4,000 at the end of the summer, each student’s scholarship will be divided into four equal installments of $1000 every two weeks.
 Students who need to cover expenses over the summer months will have the funds available to them.
-Students should expect to receive checks approximately one week after checks are mailed, and most checks are sent once the corresponding reports have been sent.
+Students should expect to receive checks approximately one week after checks are mailed, and most checks are sent once the corresponding time sheets and reports have been sent.

 Q. Instead of mailing my check, can it be directly deposited?